 Funerals are mandatory weddings are optional. – Mayor Giuliani

-I read this 12 years ago and have never forgot it.
+I read this 12 years ago and have never forgotten it.
 It comes from Mayor Giuliani’s book on leadership.
 Up until that point I had avoided funerals.
 Funerals are difficult.
 It isn’t easy to be confronted with your own mortality on a regular basis.
-Rudy Giuliani’s quote is actually a restatement of Ecclesiastes 3:2-4
+Rudy Giuliani’s quote is actually a restatement of Ecclesiastes 7:2-4

 2 Better to spend your time at funerals than at parties.